-Two leading analysts believe this is certainly the case.
+Two leading analysts believe this to be the case.
 Macquarie Capital Securities analyst Damian Thong predicts Sony will launch the PlayStation 5 in 2018.
 Thong claims (via Wall Street Journal) that Sony will release its next-gen PlayStation in the second half of the year, putting it’s potential launch right after E3 2018.

-Normally these sort of rumours are ignored, especially with such little noise coming from Sony.
+Normally these kind of rumours are ignored, especially with such little noise coming from Sony.
 However, Thong correctly predicted the PS4 Slim and PS4 Pro.
 It’s worth taking his words into consideration.

 Another analyst has offered an alternative but not entirely dissimilar opinion.
 Wedbush Securities’ Michael Pachter believes the PS5 will launch in 2019, and be backward compatible with PS4 Pro games.
 Pachter believes Sony is waiting for an increasing saturation of 4K TVs in consumer households before launching new hardware.

 “Will it play games that were made for the PlayStation 4 Pro?
 That’s the question.
 I think it will.
 So I think they will build a console that will backward compatible with the PS4 Pro,” Pachter said in an interview with GamingBolt.

 “My expectation that is that it’s not coming out in 2018.
 That is a 2019 0r 2020 but probably 2019.
 Sony is probably timing it better because they are going to bring out a 4K capable device when the 4K TV market reaches 50% in the USA and 35% in the rest of the world.”